nickbalestra/nickbalestra.github.io/_posts/2015-07-05-classes-and-instantiation-patterns-in-javascript.markdown

 ##Any construct that is capable of producing a fleet of similar instances conforming to some interface can be called a Class.

-Without entering into the debate about the OOp aspects of the javaScript Language specific to Classes, and if classes/instances truely exists in js, let's just rely on the above definition, and explore the different patterns available to us for defining Classes and instantiating them.
+Without entering into the debate about the OOp aspects of the javaScript language specific to Classes, and if classes/instances truely exists in js, let's just rely on the above definition, and explore the different patterns available to us for defining Classes and instantiating them.

 * * *